rockandruby/shopping_cart/README.md

         <p class="alert"><%= alert %></p>

  Firstly, gem depends on devise.
-Thus your app must have current_{model_name} method to perform shopping cart functionality.
+Thus your app must have `current_{model_name}` method to perform shopping cart functionality.
 For right now cart is accessible only for signed in users.
 Devise added as a dependency for cart thus you don't need add devise to your gemfile.
 All you need - to install device.

- In config/initializers you will find shopping_cart initializer.
-By default, name of your user model is 'User' but you can override it by changing ShoppingCart.user_class = 'User' with proper model name in string format.
+ In `config/initializer`s you will find shopping_cart initializer.
+By default, name of your user model is 'User' but you can override it by changing `ShoppingCart.user_class = 'User'` with proper model name in string format.

- By default, you have 4 steps for checkout: address, payment, shipping and complete.
+ By default, you have 4 steps for checkout:
+ - address
+ - payment
+ - shipping
+ - complete.
  Payment and shipping are optional.
-In shopping cart initializer you have ShoppingCart.order_steps = %i(shipping payment) array.
+In shopping cart initializer you have `ShoppingCart.order_steps = %i(shipping payment)`.
 If you want to delete step, just delete it from array.
 If you want to delete optional steps at all, just comment the array ans you will have only address and complete steps.